kjw28/SEAR-DOA/README.md

-# SPAR-DOA: JOINT SOURCE ENUMERATION AND CONTINUOUS DOA ESTIMATION
+# SEAR-DOA: JOINT SOURCE ENUMERATION AND CONTINUOUS DOA ESTIMATION

-Official implementation of **SPAR-DOA**.
+Official implementation of **SEAR-DOA**.

 The source code and experimental configurations will be made publicly available upon acceptance of the paper.